 The system of education in Russia has remained a point of contention since the end of the Soviet era.
-The old regime passed on a collection of overcrowded, underfunded schools which couldn’t accommodate the students enrolled and were decaying faster by the moment.
+Accessibility to education is high, although the quality can range dramatically.

-The school year in Russia generally runs from September to June.
+The school year in Russia runs from September to June.

 Public schools in Russia

-Public schools in Russia are plagued by underperforming staff and a lack of finances.
-Teachers don't usually receive very good salaries in Russia.
+Public schools in Russia face several challenges.
+Teachers don't usually receive good salaries.
 As a result, many talented Russian teachers abandon the industry in search of more lucrative options or opportunities abroad.

-The language of instruction at public schools is Russian.
+The language of instruction in public schools is Russian.
 Two days a week are generally afforded to foreign language classes, such as German or English, but many feel this instruction is inadequate.
-Tuition and books are free in state schools.
-Parents pay only for meals and school uniforms.

 Private schools in Russia

-Though the state of the curriculum and the teaching methods utilised in private schools still align with those of public schools throughout the country, class sizes are generally smaller, facilities far better maintained and extra-curricular activities more accessible.
-Tuition costs for these schools usually depend on the age of the child and the institution which they attend.
+The curriculum and teaching methods utilised in Russia's private schools still largely align with those of public schools, but class sizes are generally smaller, facilities are better maintained and extra-curricular activities are more accessible.
+Tuition costs for these schools usually depend on the age of the child and vary from school to school.